Argon compounds: Uranium compounds

-CUO in a solid argon matrix can bind one, or a few argon atoms to yield CUO·Ar, CUO·Ar_{3} or CUO·Ar_{4}.
+CUO in a solid argon matrix can bind one, or a few argon atoms to yield CUO·Ar, CUO*Ar3 or CUO*Ar4.
 CUO itself is made by evaporating uranium atoms into carbon monoxide.
-Uranium acts as a strong Lewis acid in CUO and forms bonds with energies of about 3.2 kcal/mol (13.4 kJ/mol) with argon.
+Uranium acts as a strong Lewis acid in CUO and forms bonds with energies of about 13.4 kJ mol^{-1} with argon.
 The argon acts as a Lewis base.
 Its electron density is inserted into an empty 6d orbital on the uranium atom.
 The spectrum of CUO is changed by argon so that the U−O stretch frequency changes from 872.2 to 804.3 cm^{−1} and the U−C stretch frequency from 1047.3 to 852.5 cm^{−1}.
 The significant change in the spectrum occurs because the CUO is changed from a singlet state (in gas phase or solid neon) to a triplet state, with argon or noble gas complexing.
 The argon–uranium bond length is 3.16 Å. This is shorter than the sum of atomic radii of U and Ar of 3.25 Å, but considerably longer than a normal covalent bond to uranium.
-For example, U−Cl in UCl_{6} is 2.49 Å. When xenon is included in the solid argon matrix up to a few percent, additional van der Waals molecules are formed: CUO·Ar_{3}Xe, CUO·Ar_{2}Xe_{2}, CUO·ArXe_{3} and CUO·Xe_{4}.
-Similarly krypton can substitute for argon in CUO·Ar_{3}Kr, CUO·Ar_{2}Kr_{2}, CUO·ArKr_{3} and CUO·Kr_{4}.
+For example, U−Cl in link=uranium hexachloride|UCl6 is 2.49 Å. When xenon is included in the solid argon matrix up to a few percent, additional van der Waals molecules are formed: CUO·Ar3Xe, CUO·Ar2Xe2, CUO·ArXe3 and CUO·Xe4.
+Similarly krypton can substitute for argon in CUO·Ar3Kr, CUO·Ar2Kr2, CUO·ArKr3 and CUO·Kr4.
 The shape of these molecules is roughly octahedral, with a uranium centre and with the noble gas atoms around the equator.